CI Integration

 - Matrix Testing: Runs compose tests with different topologies (

-3v1e,5v1e) - Caching: Caches Rust dependencies, Docker layers, and nomos-node builds for faster runs
+3v1e,5v1e) - Caching: Caches Rust dependencies, Docker layers, and logos-blockchain-node builds for faster runs

 - Log Collection: Automatically uploads logs and artifacts when tests fail